MindTheGap-ERC/CarbonateStratPalEvo/README.md

 renv::restore()
 ```

 This will install all required packages and their dependencies needed in the project.
-Last, download all required data from OSF by running the following in R:
+Last, download all required data from OSF by running the following in the R console:

 ```r
 source("code/utils.R")